Element Eighty: Formation and Mercuric (2000–2003)

-Element Eighty (2003-2004)
+Element Eighty (2003–2004)

 Although the band initially planned to return to the studio with Eric D. to record their follow-up album, which was to be titled Summerstar, and which had a projected release date of June 28, 2003, after receiving interest from several major record labels including Wind-Up and Atlantic, the project was put on hold indefinitely.
 On March 22, 2003, the band would announce the signing of a record contract with Universal/Republic Records.
 On March 28, 2003, the band embarked on a tour in support of Mudvayne and In Flames.
 During the summer of 2003, they recorded their major label debut album with LA-based producer Scott Humphrey.
 Their self-titled album Element Eighty was released on October 28, 2003.
 In December, they toured with Flaw on 40 Below Summer's The Mourning After tour.
 In 2004, the band would join Sevendust and Ill Nino on the Seasons tour.
 Throughout their careers, the band has toured or shared the stage with artists such as Sevendust, Mudvayne, 3 Doors Down, Slipknot, Marilyn Manson, Staind, Shinedown, Korn, Hellyeah, Ill Niño, Flaw, 40 Below Summer, Mushroomhead, Saliva, and Dope.
 The song "Broken Promises" was featured on the Need for Speed: Underground video game soundtrack.
 The song also peaked at No. 36 on the U.S. Mainstream Rock charts.

 After several months of touring, the band could see that their label had no interest in pushing the band – there was no music video or any kind of promotion.
 The band would later split with Universal/Republic late 2004.
-Shortly afterwards, in October 2004, the band announced Roon's decision to part ways with the band and move on with his life.
-Roon would go on to study molecular biology, eventually graduating with a Ph.D. and going into research.
+Shortly afterwards, in October 2004, the band announced Roon's decision to leave them.
 His replacement, Zack Bates, formerly of the band Bullet Ant, was announced in early November 2004.

-The Bear (2005-2009)
+The Bear (2005–2009)

 The band released their third album The Bear in November 2005, via their own label, Texas Cries Records.
 The album was only made available through the band's official website, at shows, and digital distribution/streaming.
 The band played their final show on December 31, 2009 at the Ridglea Theater in Fort Worth, Texas.
 The band announced in 2010 that they had broken up due to overwhelming life circumstances.
-After parting ways, all members continued on their own musical journeys; steady gigging with a variety of successful acts and solo projects.

 Return and A.D.
-(2021-Present)
+(2021–present)

 After a 12 year silence, Element Eighty reunited in 2021, agreeing that it was time for a full relaunch of the band.
 The band recorded a new, heavier version of their song "Ego" on December 3, 2021, and released the new single "Mountain" on September 9, 2022.
 Recording for their fourth album was finished in 2023 and after 14 years, the band finally released their long awaited new album A.D. on June 23, 2023.